Bugok CCGT Power Plant

 The power plant was built on land reclaimed in early 1998.
 The original contract for turbines was signed in 1997.
 The two V84.3A gas turbines and one steam turbine were installed in March 2001 and handed over to the private plant operator, LG Energy Co.

-Siemens was awarded the turnkey contract for Bugok II.
-The company will provide two gas turbines, a steam turbine, three generators and two heat recovery steam generators.
-GS E&C is responsible for the civil engineering and construction.
+Siemens was awarded the turnkey contract for supplying two gas turbines, a steam turbine and three generators.
+The two heat recovery steam generators fixed in both the plants were manufactured by Doosan Heavy Industries and Construction.
+GS E&C was responsible for the civil engineering and construction.

 "Unlike Unit I, which had a PPA, Unit II is a merchant power project, only the second in South Korea."

 Unlike Unit I, which had a PPA, Unit II is a merchant power project, only the second in South Korea.
-The project will require investing about KRW800bn (€580m).
+The cost of the project was about KRW800bn (€580m).

 The land and gas pipeline are large enough to take a total of eight 500MW units, and the transmission lines can pass 500MW to a substation 1.2km away.

-Siemens supplied most of the equipment for Bugok I including the gas turbosets, HRSGs, the steam turboset, water-steam cycle equipment, and the electric power and control systems.
-It delivered many of the components, including the turbines and HP/IP steam turbine, already assembled.
-These were then transported either by road, or to a jetty on the site.
-Siemens also oversaw the plant's construction and commissioning.
+Siemens supplied most of the equipment for Bugok I, including the gas turbosets, HRSGs, the steam turboset, water-steam cycle equipment, as well as the electric power and control systems.
+It delivered many of the components, including the turbines and HP/IP steam turbine, which were already assembled.
+These were then transported either by road or to a jetty on the site.
+Siemens also oversaw the plant’s construction and commissioning.
 The offshore part of the project was financed by a loan from a German bank.

 The plant is owned by the LG Corporation (formerly Lucky Goldstar).
 LG was the only one of ten local developers to be permitted to build (the permitting authority was Korea Electric Power Company, KEPCO).
 The Bugok site was chosen because it was easy to connect to the grid, as well as being close to a major gas pipeline.